Rudy, Judith Giuliani to divorce after 15 years of marriage

 Guiliani, who married Judith in 2003, said, “It is with great sadness I can confirm that Judith and I are divorcing.
 We hope to do this as amicably as possible, and hope that people will respect the privacy of our children at this time.”

-Judith just filled a contested divorce proceeding in Manhattan Supreme Court, meaning she is expecting a fight over their assets.
+Judith just filed a contested divorce proceeding in Manhattan Supreme Court, meaning she is expecting a fight over their assets.

 Rudy, 73, and Judith, 63, both have adult children from previous marriages.